 - Insurance underwriters should assess whether policyholders are using security products and services, with an emphasis on encryption.

 - Companies should invest in tools that strengthen their security.
 VPN software solutions are a safe way to protect servers and computers from coming under attack.
 Specially built routers and other security devices should be used.
 Tools to consider: a NetFlow analyzer to track IoT device “conversations”; an IP address management tool; and deep packet inspection.
-Active network monitoring is necessary to notice unusual activity and act fast.
+Active network monitoring through monitor networking software is necessary to notice unusual activity and act fast.

 - Assess all three components of an IoT environment separately: the devices themselves and the sensors and beacons embedded within; the gateways used to communicate with the devices; and the servers that support them.